Federated Generation of Synthetic RNA-seq Data: Empirical Evaluation Results

-\paragraph{Discussion.} Our evaluation demonstrates that the proposed MPC protocol (input privacy and output privacy) achieves performance on par with both non-private (no input privacy, no output privacy) and centralized (only output privacy) baselines.
-Specifically, as the privacy budget ($\epsilon$) increases, the synthetic data approaches the utility and biological value of non-private real data, in the downstream classification task accuracy (Fig.~\ref{fig:privacy_scaling_eps}), differential expression preservation (Fig.~\ref{fig:detpr_privacy} in Appendix \ref{app:more_results}), and one dimensional marginal distribution similarity (Fig.~\ref{fig:wasserstein_scaling} in Appendix \ref{app:more_results}).
-Our approach consistency delivers fidelity and utility comparable to the centralized setting, as can be seen in Fig.~\ref{fig:gene_scaling_features} and Fig.~\ref{fig:wasserstein_scaling} in Appendix \ref{app:more_results}.
-Importantly, these privacy-preserving benefits are achieved at a low computational cost; as detailed in Tab.~\ref{tab:runtimes}, protocol compilation times are negligible (under 10 seconds), and execution times remain feasible across both active and passive attacker scenarios, even as the number of features increase \footnote{We ran our experiments on a machine with 128 GB RAM, 2 NVIDIA RTX A6000 GPUs, and AMD Ryzen Threadripper PRO 5965WX 24-Cores}.
+{{ \paragraph{Computational efficiency.} Importantly, the input privacy-preserving benefits of our MPC solution are achieved at a low computational cost; as detailed in Tab.~\ref{tab:runtimes}, protocol compilation times are negligible (under 10 seconds), and execution times remain feasible across both passive and active adversarial scenarios, even as the number of features increases.
+It is worth noting that the communication between parties for our protocols was simulated between the parties co-located on the same machine, and when deployed on a network with separate machines connected via LAN/WAN would include additional communication overhead. \footnote{We ran our experiments on a machine with 128 GB RAM, 2 NVIDIA RTX A6000 GPUs, and an AMD Ryzen Threadripper PRO 5965WX (24 cores), using MP-SPDZ to simulate the multi-party computation environment.
+All parties were co-located on the same machine, communicating via a local communication channel.}}}

+{{With the linear scaling of protocol runtimes observed in Tab.~\ref{tab:runtimes}, we extrapolate that applying our method in the ``active" adversary threat model to full transcriptomic settings (20,000+ genes) would require roughly 6 days of computations on the same hardware for a dataset of the size of TCGA-COMBINED.
+For more details on the per-protocol runtimes, see Appendix~\ref{app:comm_cost}.
+However, response time is less critical in this context, as synthetic data generation is inherently an offline process more akin to model training than to latency-sensitive inference.
+We believe that even in the active setting, this runtime is still a tolerable one-time cost, given the benefits of generating synthetic data while preserving both input and output privacy.
+Furthermore, it could be improved with a more powerful set of computational servers.
+It is also worth noting that our protocols are consistently faster and more computationally efficient than the current state-of-the-art algorithm, as demonstrated in Appendix \ref{app:comparisons}.}}